matham/ceed/doc/source/optics/optics.rst

 Static Optical Analysis
 ^^^^^^^^^^^^^^^^^^^^^^^

-Following is the optical details of all the optical components in the path.
+Following is the details of all the optical components in the projector path.

-.. _static-l1:
+.. _static-p-l1:

 L1
 ""

-L1 must sit close to the projector to get the full projector view.
+L1 must sit close to the projector to get the full projector view and most of the light.
 The “object” input to the lens is projected by the projector.
 The “object” is between 1.22m to 10m on the right of the projector, depending on the focal setting of the projector’s lens.
 Although it’s the right of L1, we use the provided “object” position.
 We assume it’s set at 1.22m.

 |image2|

-Figure 1 The characteristics of L1.
+Figure 3 The characteristics of L1.

 The figure is read as follows, we input the focal length of the lens, the position of the lens and the object (as output by the projector).